-Piper James Cleland Richardson, VC
+PPiper James Cleland Richardson, VC

-James Cleland Richardson was born in Bellshill, Scotland on 25 November 1895, and later became a resident of Vancouver, British Columbia, and then Chilliwack, BC.
-He was a Piper in the 72nd Seaforth Highlanders of Canada and he proceeded overseas as part of the large Seaforth contingent of the 16th (Canadian Scottish) Battalion, Canadian Expeditionary Force, during the First World War when the following deed took place for which he was awarded the VC.
+James Cleland Richardson was born in Bellshill, Scotland on November 25, 1895, and later became a resident of Vancouver, British Columbia, and then Chilliwack, BC.
+He was a Piper in the 72nd Seaforth Highlanders of Canada and he proceeded overseas as part of the Seaforth contingent of the 16th (Canadian Scottish) Battalion, Canadian Expeditionary Force.